GodswillUmoh/convert_ai_web/README.md

 This is a static web application.
 You can open `index.html` directly in a browser.

-For the best experience, run it through a local static server so browser requests behave like a deployed website.
+For the best experience, run it through a local static server.

 Example with Python: